-Hello and welcome to another RetRollSpective, where I reflect on the history of marble athletes.
-This time, we’re going to cover the O’rangers, one of the first teams of the Marble League, and arguably, its most popular.
+Hello and welcome to another RetRollSpective, a series that reflects on the history of marble athletes.
+This time, we’re going to cover the O’rangers, one of the first teams of the Marble League and Marbula One, and arguably, their most popular.

 The O’rangers are not just a team—they are a family of marbles with strong heritage that has dominated for generations.
 The O’Marbles run an orange farm on the southeast tip of North America, close to the city of Orlango, that also specializes in bull-wrangling and, notably, off-road racing.
 The current patriarch of the family, Mandarin, has emphasized this last aspect more and more in recent years, especially with the rise of televised marble sports.
 This drive, this passion led Mandarin to found the O’rangers with his brothers Clementin, Kinnowin, Tangerin, and his sister, Orangin, in 2006, and the team began participating in local competitions shortly thereafter.